catalyst-cloud/catalystcloud-docs/source/tutorials/kubernetes-cluster-on-the-catalyst-cloud.rst

 Test it
 -------

-To verify that the Cluster is up, list all minions:
+To verify that the cluster is up, list all minions:

 .. code-block:: bash

  $ kubectl get nodes

-It should show you 4 minions (10.101.1.12 is the master):
+It should show you four minions (10.101.1.12 is the master):

 .. code-block:: bash